Community Fellows-in-Residence Application Information

 - The project description.

-Applications are due on or before Tuesday December 1, 2020 at 5:00pm and funding will be announced on December 18th, 2020 with funds dispersed in January 2021.
+Applications are due on or before Wednesday, December 1, 2021, at 5:00 pm and applicants will be notified on or before December 20th, 2021 with initial funds dispersed in January 2022.

 All questions, comments, and concerns should be directed to Sherica Jones-Lewis via email: email@example.com, with Community Fellows in the subject line.